XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
 opts = {
-  if_modified_since: 2020-02-06T12:17:43.202-08:00, # Time | Only records created or modified since this timestamp will be returned
+  if_modified_since: DateTime.parse('2020-02-06T12:17:43.202-08:00'), # DateTime | Only records created or modified since this timestamp will be returned

   where: Status==&quot;ACTIVE&quot; AND Type==&quot;BANK&quot;, # String | Filter by an any element